Rocket Tracking Using Radio “Stuff”

 As more and more flyers are using trackers, beacons, and radio telemetry, we are publishing this information to help prevent conflicts on the various radio frequencies used.
 Please submit any frequencies/radio equipment you will be using at ROC launches using the form at the bottom of this page.

-Starting with the March launch we will be trying out a frequency board near registration or the ad Manager area so people can post the frequencies they will be using.
+Starting with the June 2021 ROCstock we will be trying out a frequency board near registration or the pad Manager area so people can post the frequencies they will be using.

 If you are interested in rocket tracking, but don’t know where to start, please check out this article in the Learn section.

-To help prevent interference from, and to, other spectrum users, there is information lower on this page on how to select an appropriate frequency.
+To help prevent interference from, and to, other spectrum users, there is information lower on this page on how to select an appropriate frequency and avoid inappropriate frequencies.

 Avionics Frequencies Used by ROC Flyers